gnyers/python-tuesday/session9/README.md

 The chosen use-case is related to file management: we will be building a moderately sophisticated program to analyze the content of a directory.
 Our program should recursively read the content of a directory and provide answers to questions such as: how many directories, files, symbolic- and hard links are in the directory?
-What are the top 10 directories in terms of size or number of files in them.

-We will take a step-by-step approach and will make a few side-steps to related topics of interest.
+We will take a step-by-step approach and will make a few sidesteps to related topics of interest.

 This session is meant for the **novice** Python programmer; you may code along or just